Content Marketing The Difference Between Technical and Marketing Landing Pages

-- They’re focused on inbound leads.
+- They focus on inbound leads.

-- They’re generally not included in site navigation, so the only access point is the campaign they are tied to.
+- They’re generally not included in site navigation.
+So, the only access point is the campaign they are tied to.

-- They are focused on very targeted traffic.
+- They focus on very targeted traffic.

 The power of landing pages is that they are inherently easy to measure because they are more focused, and they give only one path of entry for the campaign versus unlimited possibilities.
 With a landing page, it is very easy to determine if a campaign works or not.

 But this is where the similarities between marketing landing pages and technical landing pages stop.

 Marketing landing pages almost always tie to some other campaign, and are usually the destination of that campaign.
 For advertising, it will be the link the ad points to.
 For trade shows, it might be a URL shared at the show or as part of an email drip campaign.
 The success metric is the number of form completions.